AloysiusKurnia/AlesConlangingProject/grammar_engassirni.md

 - Subject accusative verb dative word order.
 Some verbs takes the dative and some takes the accusative.
 - Determiner comes before the noun,
-- This language uses postposition.
+- This language uses prepositions.
-- Adpositions comes after the noun.
-Adpositional phrase also comes after the noun.
+- Prepositional phrase comes after the noun.

 ## Lexicon
 Some sample words.